|

 to hear about the queen’s conduct, and they might get ideas

 themselves.
-They will despise their husbands…and think they can
+They will despise their husbands … and think they

-just get by with it.
-There will be no end of disrespect and
+can get by with doing the same thing!
+There will be no end of

 |